denismakogon/denismakogon.github.io/_posts/2022-06-14-simplified-variadic-functions.markdown

 Note: Such type converting procedure would be successful because the **MemorySegment** class implements the [Addressable interface](https://download.java.net/java/early_access/jdk19/docs/api/java.base/java/lang/foreign/Addressable.html).

-After spending some time investigating the JVM behaviour, it appeared to be that it doesn't make any difference between named and variadic arguments.
+After spending some time investigating the JVM behavior, it appeared to be that it doesn't make any difference between named and variadic arguments.
 To showcase it, let's look at two varargs implementations.

 ## Implementing C variadic functions in Java

-Out of the box, Foreign Function and Memory API offers a method for the explicit variadic arguments definition:
+Out of the box, Foreign Function and Memory API offer a method for the explicit variadic arguments definition:
 ```java
 FunctionDescriptor::asVariadic
 ```
-Alongside with that, I will offer you another implementation, the opposite to explicit definition (implicit or dynamic).
+Alongside that, I will offer you another implementation, the opposite of the explicit definition (implicit or dynamic).

 ### Explicit variadic argument types defined in advance